assuncaomarcos/classroom_extensions/README.rst

 to enable lecturers and students to deploy software frameworks quickly and provide notes with working examples.

-The `notebooks` directory contains a set of Google Colab notebooks demonstrating how to use the extensions.
+The `notebooks` directory contains a set of Google Colab examples of how to use the IPython extensions.

 Installing the Extensions
 -------------------------